dhryniuk/t-VMPOMC/README.md

    julia Examples/spin_chain_demo.jl
    ```
    The above measures the dynamics of the site-averaged mangetizations of the spin chain, saving the measurements to `magentizations.out`, with corresponding simulation times saved to `times.out`.
 For the set parameter values, the simulation should be completed within one minute on a modern PC.
-   This simulation can be completed more efficiently when parallelized over multiple CPUs.
+   This simulation can be completed more efficiently when parallelized over multiple CPUs with MPI.
 To do this, execute:
       ```sh
    mpirun -np X julia Examples/spin_chain_demo.jl
    ```